Sleep 101

 - Multiple sleep latency test (MSLT): Typically performed the day after a PSG, this test measures how quickly a person falls asleep during the day.
 MSLT helps diagnose narcolepsy and evaluate excessive daytime sleepiness.

-- Maintenance of wakefulness test (MWT): This test assesses a person's ability to stay awake and alert during the day, often used to evaluate the effectiveness of treatments for sleep disorders.
+- Maintenance of wakefulness test (MWT): This test assesses a person's ability to stay awake and alert during the day and is often used to evaluate the effectiveness of treatments for sleep disorders.

 - Actigraphy: Involves wearing a small device, usually on the wrist, that records movement over several days or weeks.
 While less detailed than PSG, actigraphy provides information about sleep-wake patterns over an extended period of time.